 Nuclear Receptors: A Family Profile

-Because of their high pharmacologic potential, we also are exploring the use of nuclear receptor profiling in translational research.
+Because of their high pharmacological potential, we are exploring the use of nuclear receptor expression profiling in translational research.
 For example, in individuals with diseases such as lung cancer and metabolic syndrome, transcriptional profiling of nuclear receptors may be employed as a diagnostic tool to provide patient-tailored therapeutic information.
-(Information on nuclear receptor profiling and its potential for studying physiology and disease can be found online at www.nursa.org).
+(Information on nuclear receptor profiling and its potential for studying physiology and disease can be found online at www.nursa.org.)

 Of Worms and Men

 In addition to their prominent role in vertebrates, nuclear receptors are also found in invertebrate animals.
 However, the ligands for many of these receptors and their biological roles have, thus far, remained a mystery.
 We discovered the hormonal ligands for DAF-12, a nuclear receptor that exists in the free-living nematode Caenorhabditis elegans.
 Like all nematode worms, C. elegans go through several larval stages before they reach reproductive maturity.
 In unfavorable conditions, such as overcrowding, low food supply, or changes in temperature, the C. elegans worm stops its normal larval development and goes into a long-lived period of dormancy, called "dauer."
 When conditions are favorable, a signaling cascade in the worm causes it to exit dauer and reinitiate normal development into a reproductive adult.
 This entire process is regulated by the production of the newly discovered hormones, called dafachronic acids, which bind and activate the DAF-12 nuclear receptor.
 Remarkably, the components of this endocrine pathway, including the hormones, the enzyme that makes them, and their receptor are conserved from worms to humans.